-“There are actually a few different methods of refining gold.
-Depending upon the quantity of gold you are working with and the desired level of purity, the two most common methods for refining gold are the use of high temperature flame and the use of chemicals to refine the gold.
+Depending upon the quantity of gold and the desired level of refinement, the two most common methods of purification are the use of a high temperature flame or the use of chemicals.

 Refiners of precious metals tell us 100% purity is a physical impossibility.
-The will of God, the principles of His Kingdom, His wisdom, His ways, and He Himself are to be desired by those that love and serve Him above the earth’s wealth, riches, reputation, and honors.
+The will of God, the principles of his Kingdom, his wisdom, his ways, are to be desired by those that love and serve him above the earth’s wealth, riches, reputation, and honors.
 He alone is capable of giving the gifts of perfection.

 Lord God, I seek you and the treasure of Kingdom above all else.
 Amen.

 May your Kingdom come soon.
 May your will be done on earth, as it is in heaven.”
 Matthew 6:10